pablop442/api-test-automation-java/readme.md

 - Schema validation: Validate response schema depending on the parameters of the request.
 - Content validation: Validate if response content is correct according to API documentation.
 - Authentication validation: Validate API security and correct API key behavior.

+## Test Coverage
+- Tests cover basic CRUD operations from the **/products** endpoints.
+- Tests validate the correctness of the content and format of the response body.
+- Test Data is generated dynamically from Faker library to ensure more coverage.

 ## Project Setup
 - **Java:** 23
 - **Build tool:** Maven